 That seems to be the only label we all carry at one point – “one of the crazy ones.”

 Maybe that’s the best way to get my point across.
-Maybe, in order to help people understand my problem with labels, I need to propose an experiment.
+Maybe, to help people understand my problem with labels, I need to propose an experiment.

 Sit with a group of people.
 These can be strangers or people that you know.
 Think of a topic that is well discussed with these people, or people in general, and advocate a stance that you feel you can best support, even if it is not a stance you would take.
 You just need to be able to support it better.
 You can even challenge yourself and purposely take the stance that you would not personally advocate.
 Once you have that, advocate the most extreme position you can.
 If you’re in favour of the death penalty for people who commit the most heinous crimes, dial it up a few hundred notches – advocate that every single offence should constitute the death penalty, right down to traffic violations.
 That guy travelling five miles above the speed limit could smash into the side of a bus, cause it to explode and then everyone who is on the bus would be dead.
 That makes him a very dangerous person.
 Death penalty for him.
 Take it to that extreme, or even further.
 Then advocate one thing.
 Advocate that you deserve this label.